 The last door I found was at the Center of Puppetry Arts.
 The tiny door was purple and had a green patterned back drop.
 Next to the door was a bulletin that said, “Welcome to the Center for Puppetry Arts” with kermit the frog waving.
 In front of the door there was a miniature version of the Center for Puppetry Arts iconic ramp.

-While searching for Tiny Doors ATL, I found four tiny doors while was in Atlanta for the weekend.
-However there are 17 tiny doors in total.
+While searching for Tiny Doors ATL, I found four tiny doors over the weekend.
+However, there are 17 tiny doors in total.
 I look forward to my next visit and seeing what other doors I can find.
 I hope you enjoyed reading this blog post, Searching for Tiny Doors in Atlanta.
 If you have any questions feel free to comment below.